yanfa121/Basic-Hyperparameter-Tuning-with-Hyperopt/README.md

-# Hyperopt - Hyperparameter Optimization
+# Hyperopt – Hyperparameter Optimization
-## 📌 Apa itu Hyperopt?
+## 📌 What is Hyperopt?

-## Hyperopt
+Hyperopt

-Hyperopt adalah library Python untuk optimasi hyperparameter secara otomatis menggunakan algoritma probabilistik seperti Random Search dan Tree of Parzen Estimators (TPE).
+Hyperopt is a Python library for automatic hyperparameter optimization using probabilistic algorithms such as Random Search and Tree-structured Parzen Estimators (TPE).

-## ⚡ Konsep Utama
+## ⚡ Key Concepts

-Search Space → ruang nilai hyperparameter (diskrit, kontinyu, log-uniform, dsb).
+Search Space → the range of hyperparameter values (discrete, continuous, log-uniform, etc.)

-Objective Function → fungsi yang ingin diminimalkan/maksimalkan (mis. error/loss).
+Objective Function → the function to be minimized or maximized (e.g., error or loss)

-Optimization Algorithm → metode pencarian (TPE, Random).
+Optimization Algorithm → the search method (TPE, Random Search)

-Trials → menyimpan hasil setiap percobaan.
+Trials → stores the results of each experiment

-## 🛠 Cara Kerja
+## 🛠 How It Works

-Tentukan ruang pencarian (hp.choice, hp.uniform, dll).
+Define the search space (e.g., hp.choice, hp.uniform, etc.)

-Definisikan fungsi objective (validasi akurasi/loss).
+Define the objective function (e.g., validation accuracy or loss)

-Jalankan optimasi dengan fmin() dan algoritma (tpe.suggest, rand.suggest).
+Run the optimization using fmin() with an algorithm such as tpe.suggest or rand.suggest

-Ambil hasil hyperparameter terbaik.
+Retrieve the best hyperparameter configuration

-## ✅ Kelebihan
+## ✅ Advantages

-Efisien dibanding grid search/random search biasa.
+More efficient than traditional grid search or random search

-Mendukung model ML & DL (Scikit-learn, XGBoost, PyTorch, TensorFlow).
+Supports various ML and DL models (Scikit-learn, XGBoost, PyTorch, TensorFlow)

-Bisa paralel untuk mempercepat pencarian.
+Supports parallel execution to speed up optimization

-## ⚠️ Kekurangan
+## ⚠️ Limitations

-Dokumentasi resmi relatif singkat.
+Official documentation is relatively brief

-Visualisasi terbatas dibanding Optuna.
+Limited visualization features compared to Optuna

 ## Contact
 - Yanfa Anandika